 For a perfect pairing of beautiful, long-lasting blooms and gorgeous foliage, perennial Crane’s Bill is a terrific choice.
 The star among hardy geraniums is, of course, the ever-popular Geranium Rozanne®.
 Large, 2-1/2 inch saucer-shaped, violet-blue flowers with white centers bloom from late spring until first frost.
 The mounded, slightly marbled, deep green foliage turns reddish brown in autumn, providing added interest to borders, beds, and containers.
-Rozanne works beautifully as a ground cover, paired with other perennials in mixed borders, or as a “spiller” in container gardens.
-The long-bloom period even in extremely hot summers—combined with the pretty autumn-hued foliage makes Rozanne an ideal choice for continuous garden interest.
+Rozanne works beautifully as a ground cover, with other perennials in mixed borders, or as a “spiller” in container gardens.
+In addition, the long-bloom period—combined with the pretty autumn-hued foliage makes Rozanne an ideal choice for continuous garden interest.

 Rozanne isn’t alone in the gorgeous fall foliage category: Geranium Blue Sunrise changes with the seasons, too.
-Nearly true-blue, 1-1/4 inch flowers with pale centers and delicate magenta venation rise above bright chartreuse foliage, which darkens and reddens in cool autumn nights.
-You’ll love the pop of brightness the chartreuse foliage adds to the garden during the spring and summer—and then marvel at its chameleon-like quality as the days cool.
+True-blue, 1-1/4 inch flowers with pale centers and delicate magenta venation rise above bright chartreuse foliage.
+This gorgeous foliage darkens and reddens in cool autumn nights.
+You’ll love the pop of brightness the chartreuse foliage adds to the garden during the spring and summer.
+Later, you’ll marvel at its chameleon-like quality as the days cool.

 If pink is your preference, you’ll adore Geranium ‘Blushing Turtle’.
 Beautiful soft pink, 1-inch flowers with intricate veins of bolder, more vivid pink appear from June through frost.
 The rich, maple-leaf foliage changes into autumn hues as temperatures dip, creating a pretty complement to the pink blooms.

 For more pink perfection, try Geranium ‘Sylvia’s Surprise’.
 Vivid pink, 1-1/2 inch flowers with pale centers appear in early summer.
-While the plant blooms sporadically in intense summer heat, flowers flourish in early summer and again in late summer until frost.
+While blooming sporadically in intense summer heat, flowers flourish in early summer and again in late summer until frost.
 The green foliage forms spreading mounds, turning red in autumn—an excellent boost of color for fall gardens!

 If you’re looking to add fall color to a large area, try Bergenia ‘Bressingham Ruby’.
 This popular weed-smothering groundcover blooms with bold spikes of deep rose-red flowers in spring, thriving in sun or partial shade.
-The glossy green spring and summer foliage becomes rich, ruby-bronze in late autumn, adding seasonal hues and continued interest to gardens.
+The glossy green spring and summer foliage becomes rich, ruby-bronze in late autumn.
+Subsequently, they add seasonal hues and continued interest to gardens.

 For rich, dark purple foliage in the fall garden, try Polemonium Bressingham Purple.
 Like most Jacob’s Ladders, the foliage is highly decorative, neat, uniform, and symmetrical.
 However, Bressingham Purple lives up to its name, with royal purple foliage in spring and fall.
 (Summer foliage is mostly green, depending on light intensity.)
-Beautiful flowers of deep electric-blue appear in late spring/early summer, rising in elegant clusters on graceful, sturdy burgundy stems above the pretty foliage.
+Beautiful deep electric-blue flowers appear in late spring/early summer.
+They rise in elegant clusters on graceful, sturdy burgundy stems above the pretty foliage.
 You’ll love this perennial for all its attributes—pretty blooms, neat presentation, and great foliage!

-While many flowers fade in autumn’s waning daylight, your garden can continue to produce terrific color and interest with the addition of fantastic fall foliage perennials.
+Many flowers fade in autumn’s waning daylight.
+However, your garden can continue to produce terrific color and interest with the addition of fantastic fall foliage perennials.
 Add a few pumpkins and a scarecrow or two, and your garden is ready for fall!

 For more gardening inspiration, be sure to join Rozanne’s Inner Circle!